 All incoming students should verify their major in Orion to confirm everything is correct.
 If you wish to change to a new major, it is important to do so prior to registering for classes as some schools have differential admission requirements.
 You can find details on verifying your current major and how to change your major in Orion here.

 Honors students will register with their academic advisor between May 1 and May 27.
 If you have not enrolled in classes by May 27, you will not be able to do so until July 1.
-Students who are able to attend Early Registration Day on May 1 hosted by Collegium V are encouraged to do so; it is the fastest way to complete registration with your advisor.
-Additional information and sign-up for Early Registration Day will be published here in March.
-Please note, Early Registration Day is different from Orientation and does not exclude you from attending Honors Orientation in August.
+We are working to host a Virtual Early Registration Day on May 1 for students to work with their advisors on registration; it is the fastest way to complete registration with your advisor.
+Additional information will be emailed to all incoming Collegium V student’s UT Dallas email address.
+Please note, Virtual Early Registration Day is different from Orientation and does not exclude you from attending Honors Orientation in August.
 Early Registration Day is only for students who are admitted to Collegium V.

 If you have any questions or concerns please contact Katy Jordan via phone or email at (972)883-4205 or email@example.com.

 Collegium V Advising & Appointments